 Our future business plans

 We need to submit our final business plans to Ofgem by the end of 2019 and are encouraging everyone who has an interest in what we do to get involved.
-We want to take account of a broad range of views about our changing industry and gain valuable insight into what’s important.

 Our current business plans

 Our current business plans cover the RIIO-T1 period, which runs from 2013-2021.
 We regularly consult our stakeholders on relevant topics, such as shaping the future gas system and network planning.